 From the firelit looking glass

-Analysis of Poetic Devices Used in “Wind and Window Flower”
+Poetic Devices in “Wind and Window Flower”

 Beyond literary devices, Frost employs specific poetic techniques to craft a compelling and memorable poem.